RossiFire/next-seo-starter/README.md

     return [...staticRoutes, ...dynamicRoutes];
 }
 ```
-in this way, you'll expose all possible website URLs to the search engine crawlers.
+In this way, you'll expose all possible website URLs to the search engine crawlers.

 About the manifest, you need to change _name_, _short_name_, description and _background/theme color_ (and _start_url_ if needed)
 ```typescript